 When you have type 2 diabetes

-Your diabetes is managed through healthy eating and regular physical activity.
-You may also need glucose-lowering medications such as tablets.
-As type 2 diabetes progresses, you may also need injectable medications (insulin and non-insulin types) to help keep your blood glucose levels within your target range.
+Your diabetes can be managed with healthy eating and regular physical activity.
+Over time, you may also need to add glucose-lowering medicines such as tablets or non-insulin injectable medications to lower blood glucose levels.
+When type 2 diabetes progresses, some people will need insulin injections to help keep their blood glucose levels in their target range.

 When you have gestational diabetes